 Which is more surprising on the multi-list queues side is that on this benchmark, the calendar queue has lower access times than the ladder queue unlike the results of our first benchmark.
 We explain this because the initialization time is not measured in the original PDEVS benchmark method.
-By initialization time, we mean the time took to allocate, initialize the PES and to enqueue all events.
 Yet, this measure is important because the calendar queue adapt its internal structure also during enqueue operations while the ladder queue does it mostly over dequeue operations.
 Two new figures (13 and 14) are showing ladder queue and calendar queue results for the PDEVS benchmark but with init time taken into account.
 This clearly expose superiority of the ladder queue.
 It is faster and more stable than the calendar queue, which performances are depending on priority distribution.

-Figure 5.
-Wall clock time of a DEVStone simulation using the Splay Tree based PES.
+Figure 8.
+Wall clock time of a DEVStone simulation using the Calendar Queue based PES